lwyso/pynw-microbit/README.md

 ## Example Code

-All micro:bit are preload with an example of a game 'Magic 8', sample code from [BBC micro:bit MicroPython documentation - Accelerometer](https://microbit-micropython.readthedocs.io/en/latest/accelerometer.html)
+All micro:bit are preload with an example of the game 'Magic 8', sample code from [BBC micro:bit MicroPython documentation - Accelerometer](https://microbit-micropython.readthedocs.io/en/latest/accelerometer.html).

 ```
 from microbit import *